 Contemporary arts right in the middle of all that history and pageantry.
 It’s a wonderful juxtaposition and helps to make any visit to the ICA memorable.

 Founded in 1946 by a group of artists, collectors and critics the ICA often shows artists at the beginning of their careers.
-Or unheralded artists.
 Or artists unknown in this country.
 For example, I went to a Q&A session with a Colombian-based musician about his forthcoming album that was supported by an exhibition of photos of the musicians involved.
 It was engrossing and fascinating and I’m not sure where else I could have seen it.

-The breadth of what the ICA covers is truly wonderful – as is the book shop and the cafe/bar.
-So go and enjoy the high culture hidden amongst the history.
+The breadth of what the ICA covers is truly wonderful – as is the book shop and the cafe/bar – so go and enjoy the high culture hidden amongst the history.